Plan

 Some ways to keep your food costs down include:

-• Planning your meals in advance.
+• Planning your meals in advance and shop specials at your local grocers.

 • Bringing spices, herbs and condiments from home.